Dave DiFilippo: Coaching career

 From 1947 to 1951, he coached the Tacony semipro football team.
 He then coached football at St. Thomas More High School from 1951 to 1953.
 He returned to Villanova in 1954 as a line coach, a position he held until 1959.
 In the week leading up to a game with West Chester, he spied on the opposition's practice sessions wearing a blond wig, sunglasses, and a raincoat, then returned to Villanova to develop a winning strategy.

 He worked briefly as a scout for the Philadelphia Eagles and then as an assistant coach at Temple.
 He then worked for several minor league football teams, including coaching the Philadelphia Bulldogs of the Continental Football League and general manager and head coach of the Pottstown Firebirds of the Atlantic Coast Football League (ACFL).
 He won two ACFL championships in three years with Pottstown and was selected in 1970 as ACFL coach of the year.

-Later years
+Later life

 In his later years, he worked in the insurance business, operated a beer distributorship and a restaurant known as Coach's Corner, and lived in Ocean City, New Jersey.
 He was inducted into the Pennsylvania Sports Hall of Fame and the Villanova Hall of Fame.
 He died in 1983, at Shore Memorial Hospital in Somers Point, New Jersey.